-Big Cypress National Preserve is one of 397 units of the national park system administered by the NPS.
+Big Cypress National Preserve is one of 401 units of the national park system administered by the NPS.
 Big Cypress National Preserve was created by Congress on October 11, 1974 [Public Law (PL) 93-440] as one of the first two national preserves in the national park system, with 582,000 acres.
-The Big Cypress National Preserve Addition Act (PL 100-301) was subsequently passed on April 29, 1988, authorizing the addition of 147,000 acres to the Preserve.
+The Big Cypress National Preserve Addition Act (PL 100-301) was passed on April 29, 1988, authorizing the addition of 147,000 acres to the Preserve.
 Most of the acquisition of this additional 147,000 acres, referred to as "the Addition," was completed in 1996.
 See appendix A for a copy of the enabling legislation (PL 93-440, as amended by PL 100-301) in its entirety.

-A general management plan was completed in 1991, which addressed management of the original 582,000 acres of the Preserve.
-The Big Cypress National Preserve - Addition Final General Management Plan / Wilderness Study / Off-Road Vehicle Management Plan / Environmental Impact Statement was subsequently completed in 2010, which addressed management of the 147,000 acres in the Addition.
+In 1991, a General Management Plan (GMP) was completed, which addressed management of the original 582,000 acres of the Preserve.
+The Big Cypress National Preserve - Addition Final General Management Plan/Wilderness Study/Off-Road Vehicle Management Plan/Environmental Impact Statement (Addition GMP) was subsequently completed in 2010, which addressed management of the 147,000 acres in the Addition.